space-wizards/docs/src/en/proposals/thief.md

 This antagonist's specialty is stealing various items, structures and animals from the station, without resorting to violence or killing.

 ## Appearance
 Thieves is a small addition to the other game modes.
-At the moment, thieves can only appear in Traitors mode.
+At the moment, thieves can only appear in Traitors and Revolution modes.
 There can be only 2 thieves in total, and they are chosen among random players at the beginning of the round.
 The exceptions are Command and Security players.

 When appear, the Thief gains 1 new item, "Pickpocket's Bag", which allows you to choose your play style by giving you starter gear.